How to Stain Wood

 Wood is mostly stained for appearance.
 Staining can hide or blend in unsightly blemishes on wood, or it can make a pale common wood appear more like an exotic or expensive wood.
 Sometimes vivid colors might be used for a more contemporary look.

 Wood stains that are typically sold in home improvement stores usually come in pint or quart-sized cans.
 If you wanted to have a large number of stain colors, it would take a rather large amount of money to purchase a lot—and you would not need a large amount of all colors.
-Instead, I discuss how to use other craft materials to stain wood, so that any color can be used to stain wood without a huge investment in dozens of cans of commercial stains.
+Instead, I discuss how to use other craft materials to stain wood so that any color can be used without a huge investment in dozens of cans of commercial stains.

 Dye vs. Pigment Stain

 The main difference between a dye and pigment is that a dye actually dissolves in the vehicle it’s mixed with.
-Therefore, this males dye stains by far the deepest stains for wood because the dye particles are so tiny in solution.
+This makes dye stains by far the deepest stains for wood because the dye particles are so tiny in solution.
 Also, dyes tend be transparent and not that lightfast.

 When concerns of lightfastness are an issue, that is where pigments might be preferable.
 A pigment is both an insoluble and unreactive color medium that instead must be thoroughly dispersed throughout the main coating vehicle.
 Many pigments are rather opaque but many can be applied in a translucent or even transparent fashion under the right conditions.
 An organic transparent pigment has many of the benefits and appearance of dye without the lightfastness issues to deal with.
-Of coarse, even pigments have varying lightfastness properties so be sure to consult with distributor or manufacturer about the suitability of any pigment for staining wood.
+Of course, even pigments have varying lightfastness properties, so be sure to consult with the distributor or manufacturer about the suitability of any pigment for staining wood.

 1. Stain With Latex Paint